-(ii) Finance Regulation 386 (4)
+(iii) Finance Regulation 386 (4)

 The validity of all cheques issued should be restricted to thirty days from the date of issue.
-Cheques had been issued without restricting validity period during the year under review.
+Nevertheless, cheques had been issued without restricting validity period during the year under review.

-(iii) Finance Regulation 388
+(iv) Finance Regulation 388 and 389